 We continue to transition certain business and financial systems to systems that reflect the size, scope and complexity of our operations.
 These systems include an internally developed tool to manage our invoicing and various third-party developed tools to assist us with internal system integration and financial management.
 The process of migrating our legacy systems could disrupt our ability to timely and accurately process and report key aspects of our financial statements as we will rely on these systems for information that is included in or otherwise relevant for our financial statements.
-In addition, while the implementation of these systems is intended to increase accuracy of financial reporting and reduce our reliance on manual procedures and actions, the transition may affect the accuracy of reporting as we align our new systems to our internal processes.
-With respect to these systems, certain financial controls and processes will be required and may result in changes to the current control environment.
+In addition, while the implementation of these systems is intended to increase accuracy of financial reporting and reduce our reliance on manual procedures and actions, the transition may affect the accuracy of reporting as we align some of our processes.
+With respect to these systems, certain additional financial controls and processes will be required and may result in changes to the current control environment.
 These changes will need to be assessed for effective implementation and effectiveness in mitigating inherent risk in these processes.
 This evaluation could result in deficiencies in our internal control over financial reporting, including material weaknesses, in future periods.
-Any difficulties in implementing the new software or related failures of our internal control over financial reporting could adversely affect our business, results of operations, financial condition and prospects, and could cause harm to our reputation.
+Any difficulties in implementing the new software or related failures of our internal control over financial reporting, financial condition and prospects, and could cause harm to our reputation.